Voltex0000/Ransomware-py/README.md

    Why Python Files Obfsucated ??

-    Anyone Editing The tools And seling the tools but im publish for free
+    Anyone Editing The tools And seling the tools but im publishing the tools for free